miralomaadam/cs244-linux-5.19.10/Documentation/virt/kvm/api.rst

 ``KVM_MSR_FILTER_READ``

   Filter read accesses to MSRs using the given bitmap.
-A 0 in the bitmap indicates that read accesses should be denied, while a 1 indicates that a read for a particular MSR should be allowed regardless of the default filter action.
+A 0 in the bitmap indicates that a read should immediately fail, while a 1 indicates that a read for a particular MSR should be handled regardless of the default filter action.

 ``KVM_MSR_FILTER_WRITE``

   Filter write accesses to MSRs using the given bitmap.
-A 0 in the bitmap indicates that write accesses should be denied, while a 1 indicates that a write for a particular MSR should be allowed regardless of the default filter action.
+A 0 in the bitmap indicates that a write should immediately fail, while a 1 indicates that a write for a particular MSR should be handled regardless of the default filter action.

+``KVM_MSR_FILTER_READ | KVM_MSR_FILTER_WRITE``

+  Filter both read and write accesses to MSRs using the given bitmap.
+A 0 in the bitmap indicates that both reads and writes should immediately fail, while a 1 indicates that reads and writes for a particular MSR are not filtered by this range.

 flags values for ``struct kvm_msr_filter``:

 ``KVM_MSR_FILTER_DEFAULT_ALLOW``

-  If no filter range matches an MSR index that is getting accessed, KVM will allow accesses to all MSRs by default.
+  If no filter range matches an MSR index that is getting accessed, KVM will fall back to allowing access to the MSR.

 ``KVM_MSR_FILTER_DEFAULT_DENY``

-  If no filter range matches an MSR index that is getting accessed, KVM will deny accesses to all MSRs by default.
+  If no filter range matches an MSR index that is getting accessed, KVM will fall back to rejecting access to the MSR.
+In this mode, all MSRs that should be processed by KVM need to explicitly be marked as allowed in the bitmaps.

-This ioctl allows userspace to define up to 16 bitmaps of MSR ranges to deny guest MSR accesses that would normally be allowed by KVM.
-If an MSR is not covered by a specific range, the "default" filtering behavior applies.
-Each bitmap range covers MSRs from [base .. base+nmsrs).
+This ioctl allows user space to define up to 16 bitmaps of MSR ranges to specify whether a certain MSR access should be explicitly filtered for or not.

-If an MSR access is denied by userspace, the resulting KVM behavior depends on whether or not KVM_CAP_X86_USER_SPACE_MSR's KVM_MSR_EXIT_REASON_FILTER is enabled.
-If KVM_MSR_EXIT_REASON_FILTER is enabled, KVM will exit to userspace on denied accesses, i.e. userspace effectively intercepts the MSR access.
-If KVM_MSR_EXIT_REASON_FILTER is not enabled, KVM will inject a #GP into the guest on denied accesses.
-Note, if an MSR access is denied during emulation of MSR load/stores during VMX transitions, KVM ignores KVM_MSR_EXIT_REASON_FILTER.
-See the below warning for full details.

-If an MSR access is allowed by userspace, KVM will emulate and/or virtualize the access in accordance with the vCPU model.
-Note, KVM may still ultimately inject a #GP if an access is allowed by userspace, e.g. if KVM doesn't support the MSR, or to follow architectural behavior for the MSR.

-By default, KVM operates in KVM_MSR_FILTER_DEFAULT_ALLOW mode with no MSR range filters.
+If this ioctl has never been invoked, MSR accesses are not guarded and the default KVM in-kernel emulation behavior is fully preserved.

 Calling this ioctl with an empty set of ranges (all nmsrs == 0) disables MSR filtering.
 In that mode, ``KVM_MSR_FILTER_DEFAULT_DENY`` is invalid and causes an error.

+As soon as the filtering is in place, every MSR access is processed through the filtering except for accesses to the x2APIC MSRs (from 0x800 to 0x8ff);
+x2APIC MSRs are always allowed, independent of the ``default_allow`` setting, and their behavior depends on the ``X2APIC_ENABLE`` bit of the APIC base register.

 .. warning::
-   MSR accesses that are side effects of instruction execution (emulated or native) are not filtered as hardware does not honor MSR bitmaps outside of RDMSR and WRMSR, and KVM mimics that behavior when emulating instructions to avoid pointless divergence from hardware.
-E.g. RDPID reads MSR_TSC_AUX, SYSENTER reads the SYSENTER MSRs, etc.

-   MSRs that are loaded/stored via dedicated VMCS fields are not filtered as part of VM-Enter/VM-Exit emulation.

-   MSRs that are loaded/store via VMX's load/store lists _are_ filtered as part of VM-Enter/VM-Exit emulation.
-If an MSR access is denied on VM-Enter, KVM synthesizes a consistency check VM-Exit(EXIT_REASON_MSR_LOAD_FAIL).
-If an MSR access is denied on VM-Exit, KVM synthesizes a VM-Abort.
-In short, KVM extends Intel's architectural list of MSRs that cannot be loaded/saved via the VM-Enter/VM-Exit MSR list.
-It is platform owner's responsibility to to communicate any such restrictions to their end users.

-   x2APIC MSR accesses cannot be filtered (KVM silently ignores filters that cover any x2APIC MSRs).

-Note, invoking this ioctl while a vCPU is running is inherently racy.
-However, KVM does guarantee that vCPUs will see either the previous filter or the new filter, e.g. MSRs with identical settings in both the old and new filter will have deterministic behavior.

-Similarly, if userspace wishes to intercept on denied accesses, KVM_MSR_EXIT_REASON_FILTER must be enabled before activating any filters, and left enabled until after all filters are deactivated.
-Failure to do so may result in KVM injecting a #GP instead of exiting to userspace.
+   MSR accesses coming from nested vmentry/vmexit are not filtered.
+   This includes both writes to individual VMCS fields and reads/writes through the MSR lists pointed to by the VMCS.

+If a bit is within one of the defined ranges, read and write accesses are guarded by the bitmap's value for the MSR index if the kind of access is included in the ``struct kvm_msr_filter_range`` flags.
+If no range cover this particular access, the behavior is determined by the flags field in the kvm_msr_filter struct: ``KVM_MSR_FILTER_DEFAULT_ALLOW`` and ``KVM_MSR_FILTER_DEFAULT_DENY``.

+Each bitmap range specifies a range of MSRs to potentially allow access on.
+The range goes from MSR index [base .. base+nmsrs].
+The flags field indicates whether reads, writes or both reads and writes are filtered by setting a 1 bit in the bitmap for the corresponding MSR index.

+If an MSR access is not permitted through the filtering, it generates a
+#GP inside the guest.
+When combined with KVM_CAP_X86_USER_SPACE_MSR, that
+allows user space to deflect and potentially handle various MSR accesses into user space.

+If a vCPU is in running state while this ioctl is invoked, the vCPU may experience inconsistent filtering behavior on MSR accesses.

 4.98 KVM_CREATE_SPAPR_TCE_64
 ----------------------------